mipmip/mipmip/README.md

 My job, as a cloud engineer at [TechNative](https://technative.nl) is to maintain, design and build cloud native infrastructure for tech loving customers.

 I ❤️ and truly believe in Open Source.
 Open source and open idea's make the world a nicer place to live in.
-Sharing is more fun then to be rich and lonely.
+Sharing is more fun then to be rich but lonely.

 [My 🇳🇱 dutch website](https://pimsnel.nl) has some writings.